shannonrush/HiggsBoson/submissions/submission7/submission7.md

 validate <- train[-training.indices, ]
 ```

-Find the single variable that has the best performance under lm.
+Uses a forward seeking technique to find the optimum model fit to glm.
 Does not include any treatment of undefined -999.0 quantities.
 Uses only one 80/20 split to validate.

 ```r
 LinearResult <- function(f, formula.string) {